ExcelWebTeam2021/Guidelines/README.md

 git checkout <my branch>
 to switch the working tree to your branch; then:

-git merge master
+git pull
-to merge all the changes in master with yours.
+to pull all the changes
 ```